 Captured from the Wild

 The National Health & Medical Research Council’s policy on the care and use of non-human primates for scientific purposesstates “Non-human primates imported from overseas must not be taken from wild populations and must be accompanied by documentation to certify their status.”
-(4) Similarly, Indonesia has an official ban on the export of wild-caught macaques.
+(4) Similarly, Indonesia has an official ban on the export of wild-caught macaques (although this has been suspended in 2021).
 Ironically, there is no restriction on the number of monkeys who can be trapped in the wild to replenish breeding stocks.

 In April 2009, the British Union Against Vivisection (BUAV) published a report on its undercover investigation: Indonesia: The trade in primates for research.
 Not surprisingly, the report concluded that the ban on wild-caught macaques is a sham.